Skip to main contentSkip to main content

 2.3 API Authentication

-• Middleware Protection: All API routes require valid authentication
+• Middleware Protection: Sensitive API routes require valid authentication

-• No Public Endpoints: Sensitive data is never exposed without authentication
+• No Public Sensitive Data: User financial data is never exposed without authentication

-• Rate Limiting: Prevents brute-force attacks and API abuse (future enhancement)
+• Rate Limiting: Implemented on sensitive and AI endpoints to reduce brute-force attacks and API abuse

 3. Third-Party Integrations